-Tyson is currently a senior advisor at the McKinsey Global Institute, Credit Suisse Research Institute, and The Rock Creek Group.
-She is a Senior Fellow at the Center for American Progress and is on the Advisory Council of the Brookings Institution Hamilton Project.
-She is an advisory board member of Pave, Inc., Newman’s Own, Generation Investment Management, H&Q Asia Pacific, and Tykoon.
-She is the chair of the Board of Trustees for the Blum Center for Developing Economies, Jacobs Foundation, and the Bay Area Council Economic Institute.
-She is an advisor to the Alliance for Competitive Taxation and Samsung SDS.
-She is a special advisor at the Berkeley Research Group and is a commissioner at the Committee for Responsible Federal Budget.
-Tyson is also a member of the Committee on Capital Markets Regulation and the Henry Jackson Initiative Task Force for Inclusive Capitalism.
+Tyson currently serves as an advisor to the Alliance for Competitive Taxation and Samsung SDS.
+She is a special advisor at the Berkeley Research Group and is a commissioner on the Committee for Responsible Federal Budget.
+She is also a member of the Committee on Capital Markets Regulation and the Henry Jackson Initiative Task Force for Inclusive Capitalism.
 She serves on the National Academies’ Board on Science, Technology and Economic Policy and is a member of its Innovation Policy Forum.
-Tyson is also a member of Nicolas Berggruen’s Think Long Committee for California and 21st Century Council.
-She is the co-chair of the World Economic Forum Global Agenda Council on Women’s Empowerment.
+She is a member of the Think Long Committee for California, 21st Century Council, and the Governance Project of the Berggruen Institute.
+She is the co-chair of the World Economic Forum’s Global Agenda Council on Women’s Empowerment.

 Tyson is a member of the Boards of Directors of Morgan Stanley, AT&T, CBRE Group Inc., and Silver Spring Networks.
 She is also a member of the Board of Directors of the nonprofit Jacobs Foundation.